Dale-Potter-14/Play-Eternal/README.md

  -   **The Text Area**
 		- The text area contains a call to action to parents, as our primary user, it provides description as to why they would need sensory play for their child and it then invites them to follow the learn more button to learn how to help their child.
 By utilising a call to action it entices the user to click to access the next page.
  -   **The Learn More Button**
 	 - The learn more button will take the user to the All About Sensory Play page.
-It is formatted to stand out withint the text area and includes a button shadow when the user hovers over it to provide the feeling of pushing a button.
+It is formatted to stand out within the text area and includes a button shadow when the user hovers over it to provide the feeling of pushing a button.

-### All About Sensory Play
+## All About Sensory Play

 The All About Sensory Play page is the main content page of the site.
 It's purpose is to educate the user on what sensory play is, provide ideas on sensory play activities and explain how sensory play can assist with childhood anxiety.
 The page should encourage the user to pursue sensory play activities to see the benefit of including them to support their child's development.
 Our specific user has been seeking help for her child's anxiety, the help with anxiety section provides this.
 The page has been created as a continuous page with sections instead of separate pages as users are used to a continuous scroll action and it minimises the amounts of clicks required to access the site features.
 A scroll-behavior setting set to smooth has been added to the html in the CSS to improve the ease of scrolling.